kuritkaj/codewinder/README.md

 - SUPABASE_URL - which can be found [here](https://app.supabase.io/).
 - SUPABASE_API_KEY - which can be found [here](https://app.supabase.io/).

+Notes:
-Note: without the Bing Search key, the search will use the Web Browser tool for searches, which is less efficient.
+* without the Bing Search key, the search will use the Web Browser tool for searches, which is less efficient.
-Note: Supabase is experimental to add long-term memory to the autonomous agent.
+* Supabase is experimental to add long-term memory to the autonomous agent.

 ### Running the Server